 Your priority in addressing violent stimming is to remain calm and to keep your child and family safe.
 It may feel incredibly difficult when you are in the middle of an aggressive behavioral episode with your child but know that there are things that you can do to help the situation.

-What Causes Regression in Individuals with Autism?
+What Causes Regression in Autistic Individuals?

 Autistic burnout can occur at any point in your child’s life, but it commonly presents during times of transition, such as toddlerhood, adolescence, or young adulthood.
 At these pivoting stages in life, children experience many changes which may promote stress and can lead to an episode of burnout.